Anirban2205/BookQuery/README.md

-# Long Context RAG
+# BookQuery

-This is a RAG application for long context content like Novels which are more than 300 pages.
+This project implements a Retrieval-Augmented Generation (RAG) system with support for long contexts like novels using RAPTOR.
 It uses RAPTOR to create clusters of chunks and summarize them repeatedly until a single chunk of text is formed.

 ## Project Files